ViktorStarchenko/quitclinics/web/app/plugins/advanced-form-integration/README.txt

 === Connect Contact Form 7, WooCommerce To Google Sheets & Other Platforms  - Advanced Form Integration ===
 Contributors: nasirahmed, freemius
-Tags: contact form 7, cf7, woocommerce, google sheet, google sheets, Pipedrive, active campaign, AWeber, campaign monitor, clinchpad, close.io, convertkit, curated, directiq, drip, emailoctopus, freshsales, getresponse, google sheets, jumplead, klaviyo, liondesk, mailerlite, mailify, mailjet, moonmail, moosend, omnisend, revue, Sendinblue
+Tags: Contact Form 7, WooCommerce, Google Calendar, Google Sheets, Pipedrive, active campaign, AWeber, campaign monitor, clinchpad, close.io, convertkit, curated, directiq, drip, emailoctopus, freshsales, getresponse, google sheets, jumplead, klaviyo, liondesk, mailerlite, mailify, mailjet, moonmail, moosend, omnisend, revue, Sendinblue
 Requires at least: 3.0.1
-Tested up to: 5.7
+Tested up to: 5.8
-Stable tag: 5.7
+Stable tag: 5.8
 Requires PHP: 5.4
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Send Contact Form 7 submission & WooCommerce order data to other 30+ platforms.
+Send Contact Form 7 submission & WooCommerce order data to other 50+ platforms.

 == DESCRIPTION ==

-Connect Contact Form 7 & WooCommerce to 30+ other platforms.
+Connect Contact Form 7 & WooCommerce to 50+ other platforms.
 It works like when a form is submitted to your website, the plugin will automatically create a new row in Google Sheets, subscribe to a mailing list in Sendinblue, Mailchimp, Klaviyo, etc. Similarly, it allows to send WooCommerce order data.

 * **Easy to use**: The plugin was created, keeping not-tech people in mind.
 New integrations can be set up in a few minutes.
 No coding skill is required, almost no learning curve.